 Medication

-Sometimes, medication can be helpful in treating melissophobia; however, it is typically used in conjunction with therapy because it isn’t effective as a stand-alone treatment for bee phobia.4,6,10 When prescribed, medication can help reduce symptoms of anxiety, maximizing the effectiveness of therapy.
+Sometimes, medication for anxiety can be helpful in treating melissophobia; however, it is typically used in conjunction with therapy because it isn’t effective as a stand-alone treatment for bee phobia.4,6,10 When prescribed, medication can help reduce symptoms of anxiety, maximizing the effectiveness of therapy.

 Medications used in treating melissophobia include: